maxodsbjerg/ScalableReadingOfStructuredData/20220523_ScalableReadingOfStructuredData.md

 Lastly we use the `count`-function from the "tidyverse"-package to count TRUE/FALSE-values in the “has\_sesame\_ht”-column per day in the data set.
 The function `%>%` will be explained in more detail in the next example.

-Please beware that your data will look slightly different, as it was not collected on the same date as ours and the conversation about *Sesame Street* represented in your dataset will be different from what it was just prior to 13th December where we collected the data for our example.
+Please be aware that your data will look slightly different, as it was not collected on the same date as ours and the conversation about *Sesame Street* represented in your dataset will be different from what it was just prior to 13th December when we collected the data for our example.

     sesamestreet_data%>%